facebookresearch/diplomacy_cicero/README.md

 ### Installation

 Most of the code of the project implemented in Python with some parts in C++.
 The snippet below show how to install and build all required components within a conda environment on Ubuntu system.
-You would need C++ comp
+You would need C++ compilter with C++11 support.
+We use gcc 9.4.

 ```
 # Clone the repo with submodules: